 8. And lastly, just relax!

 You have researched, practiced, and you feel confident, so now it is time to take a deep breath and RELAX!
 You are prepared and ready to conquer this interview.
 Of course you will be a little nervous, but go into the interview relaxed, confident, and ready to tell them why YOU are the best candidate.

 And most importantly, do not forget to FOLLOW UP after the interview!
 Get the contact information of the interviewer and send he/she a note afterwards (handwritten or an email) thanking them for their time and emphasizing how you are best for the job.

 By Brianna Ek

-At Friday Staffing, we are proud to work with employees of all ages.
+At Friday Services, we are proud to work with employees of all ages.
 Our goal is to place the right people in the right jobs every time.
 We would love to get to know you and match you with a job that helps you feel fulfilled.
 Check out all of our available job posts, and contact us with any questions.